plepisnew/pogulum_java/README.md

 # FAQ:

-Q: I selected a Game and User but it didn't find any clips :(
+Q: I selected a Game and User but it didn't find any clips :( <br>
 A: The Twitch API, when fetching clips, doesn't allow parameters for both games and users, so our API fetches clips according to whichever input comes first and filters the results based on the second input (if any).
 If you scroll to the right, you will eventually find a set of clips where at least one matches both filters and will be displayed.